 HDMI Switcher You Evil Thing

 When Travis from IT showed up in the morning I knew things would get fixed.
-I knew from experience that I could tell him the problem and his professionalism would carry it to completion.
+I knew from experience that I could tell him about the problem and his professionalism would carry it to completion.
 He quickly identified and isolate a defective piece of hardware and removed it from the chain.

 We were back in business within minutes of the start!

 Hardware failure on the venue’s end is difficult to plan against.
 Without an investment in projectors and supporting infrastructure we are somewhat bound by whatever the venue has in place already.

 Something that continues to be asked is why we cannot input into Fleming’s system and have it broadcast to all the screens.
 I know this has to fall on an allocation of time and a resources thing.
 IT just hasn’t been able to prioritize it with all the other tasks on their plate.
 I know if we are to return for another event we would want that proved out ahead of time.

 Up until this event I never even thought twice about the amperage requirement of hosting an event of this size.
 As we grow it is definitely something that we are going to have to consider.
 It is now one of the first things I bring up in my discussions.
 I did some conservative calculations based on the number of desktops, a medium load, and our own hardware. ~140 amps.
 That’s a fair amount of power when you consider a small data centre will have a 200 amp generator.
 It’s the video cards, always blame the video cards.